-The Independent Allocation Panel (IAP) was established to provide advice to the government on the criteria to be used in allocating new species and effort quota shares.
+The Independent Allocation Panel (IAP) was established to provide advice to the Government on the criteria to be used in allocating new species and effort quota shares.
 See the Government response to the IAP (PDF, 203.91 KB).

-The NSW Government has considered the advice provided by the Independent Allocation Panel (IAP) in its final reports, and has carefully looked at the benefits and impacts.
+The NSW Government considered the advice provided by the Independent Allocation Panel (IAP) in its final reports, and carefully looked at the benefits and impacts.
 The NSW Government is satisfied that the IAP process was robust, consultative and independent, and that the resulting allocations will support active fishers.

 In reaching its final recommendations, the IAP consulted extensively with the commercial fishing industry on the best approach to allocate new quota shares for relevant share classes, and considered all feedback.

 The IAP’s final reports can be accessed below:

 To help mitigate any negative impacts on fishers, the NSW Government offered a variety of assistance measures.

 Grant Thornton Australia Ltd was engaged to manage the affairs and processes of the panel.
 If you have any questions relating to the administration of the IAP process please contact Grant Thornton Australia Ltd. on 02 9286 5800.

 Terms of Reference for the IAP were as follows: